-Drop into BICAS every Friday from 4-6 Pm for Art Corner starting January 2022!
+Follow us on IG or FB for the latest updates.
+Art Corner is open every Friday from 4-6 pm.
 Drop by & bring friends; all ages welcome!
 Masks will be required, check-in at our front counter before you stop into our art area.
 After check-in, you’ll have free access to our recycled bike art parts, tools & other materials.
-Come join us to get creative and crafty with a different member of the art committee hosting every week.
+Come join us to get creative and crafty with a different member of the art committee hosting.
 After your masterpiece is complete leave a suggested donation or donate your art to us.
 Hope to see you there!
 2001 N. 7th Ave!

 An aspect that makes BICAS more than just a bike shop is our Art program.
 We try to keep as much as possible out of the waste stream by re-imagining old broken bike bits into all kinds of functional and whimsical art, including innertube wallets, bike part wind chimes, bottle cap magnets, metal art sculptures, bike racks, wall hooks, and more.
 This culminates each December at our annual Art Auction, which is a showcase of hundreds of bicycle-themed artworks made by the BICAS staff, board and Tucson community.